-It is useful to specify that, from the point of view of electronic structure theory, the 2D materials in this review are not strictly systems with electrons in a 2D plane, but rather 2D slabs with atomic thickness.
+From the perspective of electronic structure theory, the 2D materials in this review are not strictly systems with electrons in a 2D plane but rather 2D slabs with atomic thickness.
 Consequently, the electronic structure, one-particle orbitals, and other properties indeed depend on all three spatial coordinates.
-(Previous theoretical work has shown that the calculations of slabs have their intricacies, as can be seen for the homogeneous electron gas in a slab geometry, see Ref. \onlinecite{PhysRevB.76.035403}.)
-This is important since many properties that apply to strictly 2D geometries might not apply or might be significantly modified.
-Clearly, electrons have a nonzero probability to be on either side of the material in the orthogonal $z-$direction, and they are not confined within a 2D $(x,y)$ plane.
-This leads to the possibility of Janus materials ,\cite{janus-ML} in which the opposing surfaces have different properties due to different functionalizations, doping, and symmetry-breaking.
-An important consequence of this may be seen in the electronic structure, as most clearly revealed by the dependence of the dielectric constant on the inter-electronic distance.
+(Previous theoretical work has shown that calculations of slabs have their intricacies, as can be seen for the homogeneous electron gas in a slab geometry; see Ref. \onlinecite{PhysRevB.76.035403}.)
+This is important because many properties that apply to strictly 2D geometries might not apply or might be significantly modified.
+Clearly, electrons have a nonzero probability to be on either side of the material in the orthogonal $z$-direction, and they are not confined within a 2D $(x,y)$ plane.
+This leads to the possibility of Janus materials,\cite{janus-ML} in which the opposing surfaces have different properties due to different functionalizations, doping, and symmetry-breaking.
+An important consequence of this may be seen in their electronic structure, as most clearly revealed by the dependence of their dielectric constant on the interelectronic distance.
 In 3D solids, the dielectric constant grows monotonically until it saturates at large distances to the bulk value.
-In 2D materials, it initially grows, however, at the distance of a few atomic bonds, it exhibits a rather sharp maximum and then rapidly falls off to a small value.
-This small value corresponds to long-range distance vdW-like behavior where distant regions appear electrically neutral with typical dipole or higher order dispersive fluctuations.
-This implies that, at short distances, we see the effects of bonds which look like locally 3D material while at large distances the system exhibits dispersive effects resembling effective interactions with non-covalent character.
+In 2D materials, it initially grows; however, at the distance of a few atomic bonds, it exhibits a rather sharp maximum and then rapidly falls off to a small value.
+This small value corresponds to long-range-distance vdW-like behavior in which distant regions appear electrically neutral with typical dipole or higher-order dispersive fluctuations.
+This implies that at short distances, the system's bonds look locally like those in a 3D material, while at large distances, the system exhibits dispersive effects resembling effective interactions with noncovalent character.